-One obvious concern you may have is whether or not the attorneys for the party you are suing will have access to your social media accounts once you file the lawsuit.
+One obvious concern you may have is whether or not the attorneys for the party you are suing will have access to your accounts once you file the lawsuit.
 In most circumstances, no one will have free reign of your social media accounts.
 They do have the option to make a formal request to look at different parts of your accounts to disprove your claim, though you obviously would decline the request.

 Will Photographs Impact the Case?

-Photographs are used as evidence in cases every day and have the power to completely disprove your injury claim.
+Photographs are used as evidence in cases every day and have the power to completely disprove your claim.
 You seldom see any type of social media without photographs.
 When you post photos to social media during your lawsuit, you potentially open yourself up to scrutiny by the attorneys for the opposing side.

 For instance, if you sue a business for a slip and fall accident claiming you can no longer perform physical work due to your injury, do not post any photos of yourself horseback riding or surfing.
 This will provide evidence for the defendant in your case, as the attorneys will argue you are perfectly healthy to take part in physical recreational activities.
 Therefore, you should have the ability to do your job.